rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

 More information
 ~~~~~~~~~~~~~~~~

-When you mapping ADFS users to Rackspace roles or permissions, ensure that you
+When you map ADFS users to Rackspace roles or permissions, ensure that you
 perform the following tasks:

 - Change the ``groups`` specified in the example to match your
-  configured outgoing claim type for the ADFS Groups.
+  configured outgoing claim type for the ADFS groups.
 - At a minimum, remember to update the example's ``domain`` value to your
   Identity Domain, which is found on the **Details** page for the |idp|.
 - Validate that any values that are mapped to ``email`` and ``expire`` are